HercDotTech/bash-slacknotifier/README.md

 ts          - The reference used to reply to, edit or remove a message

+payload     - When used with 'custom' the payload will be sent as is to SlackAPI
-payload     - When used with 'reply' action this has to be the payload of the first message in the thread
+            - When used with 'reply' action this has to be the payload of the first message in the thread
             - When used with 'edit' or 'remove' actions this needs to be the payload of the message to edit or remove
             - When used with 'parse' action this sets the payload to be parsed (JSON format, see JQ for more details)